supechicken/crdyboot/docs/logging.md

 # Logging

 Log input is handled by the standard [`log`] crate.
-Log output is written by the [`uefi::helpers`] module to UEFI's stdout handle.
+Log output is written by the [`logging.rs`] module to UEFI's stdout handle.
 On most machines this will appear on the screen, but there are exceptions (such as Macbooks) where the logs won't be printed anywhere.